You will be able to see change and the good part is that you will live a good quality of life with less stress.

 Everyone ought to have a financial strategy in place.
 This could be a budget (there are many different kinds) or a general rule of thumb.

-All sources of income, savings, debt repayment, and accountability for living expenditures and other purchases are all part of a comprehensive strategy.
 If you're making a plan for the first time, you can think about using a budget (or budgeting tool) for a few months to better understand your finances.

 5. Consider Increasing your income.

 Your ability to reduce living costs is limited, but there is no telling how much money you could make (within reason, of course).
-Instead of trying to starve yourself by cutting out valuable purchases, increasing your income can have a much more lasting impact.

 Here are some suggestions for potential income increases:

-• Engage in a side business
+- Engage in a side business

-• Request (or bargain) a pay increase or a promotion.
+- Request (or bargain) a pay increase or a promotion.

-• Search for higher-paying positions in your industry.
+- Search for higher-paying positions in your industry.

-6. Keep money for emergency.
+6. Keep money for emergencies.

 Putting money aside for emergencies might serve as a safety net in case an unforeseen need arises.
-This buffer has the advantage of preventing you from incurring debt to cover unforeseen expenses.

 Regardless of unforeseen expenses, it is simpler to avoid debt if you have an emergency fund.
 Just make sure that you have enough money in your emergency fund to meet any unforeseen expenses or income fluctuations.